Rockies vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 39 hits with 13 doubles, a triple, five home runs, nine walks and 23 RBI.
-He's also stolen five bases.
+- Reynolds has 13 doubles, a triple, five home runs, nine walks and 23 RBI (40 total hits).
+He's also swiped five bases.

 Reynolds Recent Games